BestianCode/ansible.role.anonymous_proxy/README.md

 # Role Description

-This Ansible role installs and configures an anonymous proxy server on a FreeBSD or Linux server.
+This Ansible role automates the setup of an authenticated anonymous proxy server on FreeBSD or Linux.

 ## Default Variables